The Created angel Chronicles, book One

 “It was spur of the moment,” I said, reaching under the seat and pulling out the keys.
 “Now, if you’ll excuse me.
 I have to figure out what to do now.”

-“You’re not going to track the killer?” he asked, and I stared at him.
+“You’re not going to track Jonah’s killer?” he asked, and I stared at him.

-“What kind of hairbrained scheme is that?”
-I asked, slipping the keys into the ignition.
+“What kind of hairbrained scheme is that?
+Besides, I’m already tracking one killer,” I said, slipping the keys into the ignition.
 “I told you.
 Ask the Head Director.
 She’ll figure out which of the Guardian’s is best suited for this case.
-Don’t you dare sway her, because I’m not going to do it.”
+Don’t you dare sway her because I’m not going to do it.”

 “Why not?
 You said yourself that the victims all have you in common.
 If that holds true, the next person you go to for information will wind up dead or worse,” he said, dropping the pictures onto the stack.